Torikaebaya Monogatari: Translations and adaptations

 Yasunari Kawabata translated the tale into modern Japanese "shortly after the conclusion of the Pacific War".
-This and subsequent translations led to the tale being rehabilitated from its Meiji period reputation of immorality by Tsuneo Morioka, Hiromichi Suzuki and Sen'ichi Hisamatsu in the late 1960s and early 1970s.
+This and subsequent translations led to the tale being rehabilitated from its Meiji-era reputation for immorality by Tsuneo Morioka, Hiromichi Suzuki and Sen'ichi Hisamatsu in the late 1960s and early 1970s.

-Torikaebaya Monogatari was translated by Rosette F. Willig into English in 1983 as The Changelings.
+Torikaebaya Monogatari was translated into English by Rosette F. Willig in 1983 as The Changelings.
 She had previously translated the tale for her doctoral dissertation.
 Her translation is based on an annotated edition of the tale by Hiromichi Suzuki, published in 1973 by Kasama Shoin as Torikaebaya Monogatari no Kenkyu.
 The choice of the translated title has been criticised as seeming to imply that the tale is magical, but Horton has referred to the translated title as "inspired".
 Willig does not discuss why she chose "The Changelings" as being the title of the tale.
-"Chūnagon" is always referred to as male in the translation, and "Naishi no Kami" is female, regardless of whether the brother or sister is in the role.
+"Chūnagon" is always referred to as male in the translation, and the "Naishi no Kami" is female, regardless of whether the brother or sister is in the role.
 Thus, before the siblings switch, Willig's translation refers to the character by their assumed sex, leading to such structures as the Chūnagon feeling confined by "his pregnant condition".
 One reviewer has described this as "awkward", but relates that pronouns were genderless and so they do not consider this to be the original author's fault.
 At times, the translation has been said to be too colloquial, such as the Emperor crying "Oh, god!" when he discovers his reticent lady is not a virgin.
 There are many errors in the bibliography for the translation.

 The introduction to the story makes many generalisations about Japanese literature, some of which are "misleading", especially the categorisation of Torikaebaya as a "giko monogatari" (imitation epic tale).
 Gatten has described the translation as "highly readable".
 Harper describes the prose of the translation as "wretched".
 Kelsey was disappointed that the foreword was so short and did not include discussion of androgyny in monogatari, but he suggests this may be due to pressure from the publisher to keep the book short.
 Despite the mixed reception of the translation, The Changelings has been recognised as an important contribution to the field of Heian monogatari study.